pmem/pmul/README.md

+# PROJECT NOT UNDER ACTIVE MANAGEMENT #
+This project will no longer be maintained by Intel.
+This project has been identified as having known security escapes.
+Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.
+Intel no longer accepts patches to this project.

 # Persistent Memory Utility Libraries
 OpenJDK now supports direct access to off-heap memory via the `jdk.incubator.foreign` package.
 While this package offers basic support for programming with persistent memory, PMUL implements additional features useful for programming with persistent memory.